 Rejection of the expense transfer due to insufficient funds will reflect that of a returned check, and a charge of $25.00 or 15% (whichever is greater) will be assessed.

-Signed advertising contracts are legally binding.
-If payment or advertising assets are not provided by the client, the client is still liable for payment of the space purchased.
+This Contract is legally binding; if payment or advertising assets are not provided by Client, Client is still liable for payment of the space purchased.

-This contract shall be governed by and construed in accordance with the laws of the State of Ohio, without regard to conflict of laws principles thereof.
-Each party to this contract hereby irrevocably submits to the exclusive jurisdiction of the state and federal courts in Dayton, Ohio, for the purposes of any proceeding arising out of or based upon this contract.
+This Contract shall be governed by and construed in accordance with the laws of the State of Ohio, without regard to its conflict of laws principles.
+Each party to this contract hereby irrevocably submits to the exclusive jurisdiction of an Ohio court of competent jurisdiction for the purposes of any proceeding arising out of or related to this Contract.

 Please note: No refunds will be given.
-In the case of an error by The Wright State Guardian, account credit will be granted.
-In the case of an error by the client, no credit will be given.
+In the case of an error by The Wright State Guardian, account credit will be granted to Client.
+In the case of an error by Client, no credit will be given.

-The Wright State Guardian may offer special promotions not listed in the rate card or on its website.
+The Wright State Guardian reserves the right to offer special promotions not listed in the Rate Card or on its website.

 The Wright State Guardian reserves the right to reject any advertising for any reason.